Motion Control Modules » Stepper Motor Drivers » A4988 Stepper Motor Driver Carriers, Black Edition »

 Our Black Edition A4988 stepper motor driver carrier is a higher-performance drop-in replacement for the original A4988 stepper motor driver carrier.
-It features a four-layer PCB for better thermal performance, allowing the A4988 microstepping bipolar stepper motor driver to deliver approximately 20% more current than our two-layer version.
-Like our original carrier, the Black Edition offers adjustable current limiting, overcurrent protection, and five different microstep resolutions.
-It operates from 8 – 35 V and can deliver up to 2 A per coil with sufficient additional cooling.
+It features a four-layer PCB for better thermal performance, allowing the A4988 microstepping bipolar stepper motor driver to deliver approximately 20% more current than our two-layer (green) version.
+Like our original carrier, the Black Edition offers adjustable current limiting, over-current and over-temperature protection, and five different microstep resolutions.
+It operates from 8 V to 35 V and can deliver up to 2 A per coil with sufficient additional cooling.
+This board ships with 0.1″ male header pins included but not soldered in.

 This product is a carrier board or breakout board for Allegro’s A4988 DMOS Microstepping Driver with Translator and Overcurrent Protection; we therefore recommend careful reading of the A4988 datasheet (380k pdf) before using this product.
 This stepper motor driver lets you control one bipolar stepper motor at up to 2 A output current per coil (see the Power Dissipation Considerations section below for more information).
 Here are some of the driver’s key features: